gunjandatta/sprest/README.md

 ##### Upgrade Path to SharePoint Framework [SPFx](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/sharepoint-framework-overview)
 The javascript, typescript, react/angular/react/etc solutions developed for SharePoint 2013 can easily be migrated/copied to a SharePoint Framework (SPFx) modern solution.

+#### Security
+The REST api execute requests based on the user's permissions.
+There is no way to elevate priviledges requests against the SharePoint REST.

 ### Various Project Examples
 _The [gd-sprest-webparts](https://github.com/gunjandatta/sprest-webparts) github project contains the latest code samples._